Meet our research team

 Meng Xu is a Sociology Ph.D. candidate at the University of Guelph.
 He holds a BA and an MA in Sociology from Minzu University of China, and his areas of research interest include interactionism, public space, and consumption.
 Meng`s research will focus on the social and cultural implications of everyday interactions in commercialized public spaces in contemporary Chinese society.
 He is currently a Research Assistant on the sociable cities project.

-Edith Wilson is a PhD student at the University of Guelph.
+Edith Wilson is a PhD candidate in Sociology at the University of Guelph.
 Her master’s research focused on “washrooms for customers only” rules in Toronto, and the implications of those rules for public services and spaces.
 Her other research interests include housing; harm reduction; stigmatization; solidarity; and the commons.
 She is a Research Assistant on the sociable cities project.

 Past research team